 We take every opportunity to offer pupils learning outside of the classroom.
-Recent extra-curricular activities include theatre trips, revision sessions in the school holidays, a trip to the city centre for creative writing and a visit to see Shakespeare’s Globe Theatre as part of the London trip.
+Recent extra-curricular activities include theatre trips, revision sessions in the school holidays, a trip to London for creative writing and a visit to the famous British Library.

 How parents can help with their child’s learning

 Parents are encouraged to read both fiction and non-fiction texts with their children on a regular basis.
 Ask your child questions about the text – what they can tell you about plot, feelings, and character and how they think the writer has achieved this.
 Explore texts together – you do not need to have all of the answers, showing an interest in what your child is reading will encourage them to explore further.
 Local libraries mean that reading is free, so joining the library is a really cost-effective way of supporting your child’s learning.